mongodb/docs/source/includes/monitoring-install-considerations-deploy.rst

      (i.e. ``https``.)

 The |monitoring| server does not make *any* outbound connections to the agents or to MongoDB instances.
-If :ref:`Exposed DB Host Check is enabled,
-<exposed-db-host-check>` the |monitoring| server will attempt to connect to
-your servers occasionally as part of a vulnerability check.
+Any alerts set to check if your host is exposed to the public internet will attempt to connect to your servers occasionally as part of a vulnerability check.
+See :doc:`/management/activity` to disable or create these alerts.

 Ensure all :program:`mongod` and :program:`mongos` are not accessible to hosts outside your deployment.